devadathanmb/ktu-bot/README.md

 - `/start`: Start the bot and get a welcome message.
 - `/help`: Show a help message with available commands.
 - `/result`: Fetch your exam results.
-- `/notifications`: Find and download latest KTU notifications
+- `/notifications`: Find and download latest KTU notifications.
+- `/subscribe`: Subscribe to recieve latest KTU notifications as they arrive.
+- `/unsubscribe`: Unsubscribe from recieving KTU notifications.
+- `/cancel`: Cancel current process (only works when inside `/notifications` or `/result` wizard)

 ## Contributing